This post may contain affiliate links. For more information, read my disclosure policy.

 Preheat oven to 425°F.

-Whisk sugar, cornstarch and cinnamon in a small bowl.
+Stir cornstarch and sugar together in a small bowl.

 Nutritional information not guaranteed to be accurate